 Things to consider

-In general, doctors suggest as a guideline that women should not restrict calories lower than 1,200 total calories per day.
+In general, doctors suggest that women should not restrict themselves to fewer than 1,200 total calories per day.
 Men should not let their daily calories drop below 1,800.

 Questions for your doctor